lmitechnologies/Gadget_Inspection_Template/README.md

       - data-manager-storage:/app/data/internal
 If it is mounted to a different location that will need to be updated using the env variable **INTERNAL_DATA_PATH**

-**postgres_db** is only used by the database.
+**postgres-db** is only used by the database.
 It needs to be mounted like this:

     volumes:
-      - postgres_db:/var/lib/postgresql/data
+      - postgres-db:/var/lib/postgresql/data
 otherwise the postgres data will not be preserved when the Gadget gets stopped.

-**static_volume** is used by the Gadget App and Nginx.
-It allows Nginx to display the static files in the Gadget App.
-It needs to be mounted to the Gadget APP like this:
+**static-volume** is used the the front and backend of the GadgetApp.
+It needs to be mounted to the backend like this:

     volumes:
-      - static_volume:/gadgetapp/staticfiles
+      - static-volume:/app/static

-and to Nginx like this:
+and to the front end like this:

     volumes:
-      - static_volume:/gadgetapp/staticfiles
+      - static-volume:/usr/share/nginx/html/static

 If it is not mounted to that specific location the Gadget App will not work.

+**model-storage** is where models are stored on the machine.
+It needs to be mounted to the s3 integrator, model manager, and all pipelines.

+It needs to be mounted to the s3 integrator here:

+    volumes:
+      - model-storage:/app/data/transfer/models

+Model manager needs it to be mounted to the model root.
+It defaults to /app/models but can be changed using the env variable MODEL_ROOT

+    volumes:
+      - model-storage:/app/data/models

+Pipelines needs it to be mounted to the model root.
+It defaults to /app/models but can be changed using the env variable MODEL_ROOT.

+    volumes:
+      - model-storage:/app/models

 ## Environment variables